telerik/kendo-themes/.github/ISSUE_TEMPLATE/documentation.md

 A clear and concise description of what the issue or request is.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the documentation issue, request, or suggestion.